ChaosVan/AssetBundleManager/README.md

 ## Support

-* Set assetbundle names by created `AssetBundleNamesSetting.asset` file;
+* Set assetbundle names by created `AssetBundleNamesSetting.asset` file
-* Clean assetbundle names;
+* Clean assetbundle names
-* Build or Rebuild assetbundles;
+* Build or Rebuild assetbundles
-* Load assetbundles;
+* Load assetbundles
-* Load assetbundle variants;
+* Load assetbundle variants
-* Load in Local or Remote or LocalFirst or RemoteFirst;
+* Load in Local or Remote or LocalFirst or RemoteFirst
-* Unload assetbundles by reference count.
+* Unload assetbundles by reference count
 * Compatible Asset Bundle Browser

 ## How to use this